Pylons/pyramid/docs/narr/security.rst

 Changing the Forbidden View
 ---------------------------

-When :mod:`pyramid` denies a view invocation due to an authorization denial, the special ``forbidden`` view is invoked.
+When :app:`Pyramid` denies a view invocation due to an authorization denial, the special ``forbidden`` view is invoked.
 "Out of the box", this forbidden view is very plain.
 See :ref:`changing_the_forbidden_view` within :ref:`hooks_chapter` for